 This FPGA project PCB is based on Luis Antoniosi's open source project, with permission :

-The serdaco version consists of a main board + FPGA daughterboard, and is powered through an usb connector.
+The serdaco version consists of a main board + FPGA daughterboard, and is powered through a mini usb connector (5V, consumes min.
+150mA).

-This offers you a ready to run solution for connecting your CGA/EGA/Hercules or MDA videocard to a VGA monitor.
+This offers you a ready to run solution for connecting your DOS computer with standard CGA/EGA/Hercules or MDA videocard to a VGA monitor.

 | DIP 1